 End of year award

-Just for fun there will be a certificate awarded for a find relating to the club’s anniversary.
+Just for fun there will be a certificate and prize awarded for a find relating to the club’s anniversary.

 This year the Swale Search & Recovery club enters its 34th year, with the traditional historical gift for that year being Opal

-A specially designed club certificate will be given to lucky finders of Opal related finds such as an opal ring or opal encrusted brooch etc. A small trophy for the best or only find of this nature will be awarded to the winner.
+A specially designed club certificate will be given to lucky finders of Emerald related finds such as an emerald ring or brooch etc. A small trophy for the best or only find of this nature will be specially designed and created for the winner.

 GOOD LUCK… NO CHEATING!